• This field is for validation purposes and should be left unchanged.

 Sydney’s museums range from the more traditional to modern so you can be as old school or forward thinking as you like.

 The Powerhouse Museum celebrates design, science, technology, arts, social history and more, and uses interactive displays and virtual reality to help keep visitors engaged for hours.
 After years of threatening to close the original Powerhouse and open another one in Parramatta the NSW Government thankfully did a backflip on that one so you’ll still be able to enjoy this wonderful museum in the city.
-And you won’t need your vouchers for this museum because it’s now free.

 On the other side of Darling Harbour from the Powerhouse you’ll find the Australian National Maritime Museum.
 Considering Australia is the world’s largest island, there’s plenty to cover in this one and you can also clamber on board the daring class destroyer, HMAS Vampire.